fazilvk786/WhatsAsena/README.md

 > [You can translate other languages from Crowdin](https://crowdin.com/project/whatsasena)

 ## 🔎 What is WhatsAsena?
-**WhatsAsena,** is a WhatsApp helper bot written by [Yusuf Usta](https://github.com/Quiec).
+**WhatsAsena,** is a WhatsApp helper bot written by [Muhammed Fazil](https://github.com/fazilvk786).
 Does not log into your account It is written on WhatsApp Web API.

 ## Setup
 ### Very Simple Method